phpDocumentor/phpDocumentor/README.md

 using composer to install phpDocumentor.

 ### Pear
-Starting from phpdocumentor v3 we decided to drop pear support.
-We will provide the already released versions of phpdocumentor v2.
+Starting from phpDocumentor v3 we decided to drop pear support.
+We will provide the already released versions of phpDocumentor v2.
 But these versions won't be maintained.

 How to use phpDocumentor?
 -------------------